 A drug company typically spends many years and millions of dollars to develop a new drug for animals, get it approved by FDA, and on the market.
 The limited number of FDA-approved antiparasitic drugs for small ruminants may be due to this high investment of time and money, combined with the relatively small U.S. market share of small ruminants compared to that of other food-producing animals, such as cattle.
 According to the 2017 Census of Agriculture (the most recent census results available), the combined U.S. sales of sheep, goats, and their products (milk, wool, and mohair) totaled a little over $1 billion, making up only 0.3 percent of all U.S. agriculture sales.
 In contrast, sales of cattle and calves totaled over $77 billion and sales of milk from cows brought in over $36 billion, accounting for over 19 percent and 9 percent of all U.S. agriculture sales, respectively.3

-Sheep numbers in the U.S. peaked in 1942 at over 56 million head.4 As of the beginning of 2019, that number had dwindled to only a little over 5 million head.
-In January 2019, there were a little over 2.5 million goats in the U.S., compared to 103 million head of cattle.5, 6
+Sheep numbers in the U.S. peaked in 1942 at over 56 million head.4 As of the beginning of 2021, that number had dwindled to only a little over 5 million head.
+In January 2021, there were a little over 2.5 million goats in the U.S., compared to a little over 93.5 million head of cattle.5, 6

 Despite their relatively low numbers in the U.S., small ruminants have a high need for effective antiparasitic drugs.
 Parasitic infections can harm animal health and lead to economic losses.
 For example, the roundworm Haemonchus contortus (commonly known as the barber pole worm) causes severe disease in sheep and goats, resulting in such signs as decreased activity level, decreased to no appetite, reduced growth, a very low red blood cell count (severe anemia), and death.
 When H. contortus become resistant to previously effective antiparasitic drugs, the flock or herd experiences increased health problems and the producer experiences greater economic losses.